 NASA investigation teams last week were reassessing potential risks associated with damage to space shuttle tiles and reinforced carbon-carbon leading edges caused by orbital debris.
 Other experts expressed concern that the known statistical odds of catastrophic failure due to a debris impact finally caught up with the shuttle program.
 An object spotted by an Air Force radar after Columbia reached orbit prompted renewed scrutiny of "space junk" and how it might have damaged the shuttle's ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "'Playing the Odds' With Space Debris".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "'Playing the Odds' With Space Debris".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.